iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_firmware_upgrade.rst

 Failure to do so can result in severe damage to your module.
 Inside of the downloaded .zip archive, you should find a file called combined.bin as well as a file called app.bin.

 .. note::
     If your zip archive does not include a file named app.bin, you cannot update your module's firmware via DroneCAN.
-An upcoming firmware release for your module will make the app.bin file available.
+Future firmware releases will include app.bin files for all DroneCAN capable modules.

 Now, extract the archive's files to a location of your choosing.
 You will need to find this location again in the next step.
 In this case, the files have been extracted to a folder called DroneCAN Upgrade Demo inside of the Documents folder.